unrealwork/axibase-collector/jobs/examples/file/yahoo-finance/README.md

 * FB
 * AMZN

-The Path field contains `${ITEM}` placeholder so that multiple securities can be queried with one configuration.
+The Path field contains the `${ITEM}` placeholder so that multiple securities can be queried with one configuration.

 ## File